Paramount Global (NASDAQ:PARA) Stock Holdings Increased by Signaturefd LLC

 Shares of NASDAQ:PARA opened at $15.52 on Friday.
 Paramount Global has a one year low of $13.80 and a one year high of $27.49.
 The stock has a fifty day moving average of $15.80 and a 200-day moving average of $19.38.
 The company has a current ratio of 1.12, a quick ratio of 1.02 and a debt-to-equity ratio of 0.70.

-Paramount Global (NASDAQ:PARA – Get Free Report) last announced its quarterly earnings data on Thursday, May 4th.
-The company reported $0.09 EPS for the quarter, missing analysts’ consensus estimates of $0.12 by ($0.03).
-The company had revenue of $7.27 billion for the quarter, compared to analyst estimates of $7.42 billion.
+Paramount Global (NASDAQ:PARA – Get Free Report) last released its earnings results on Thursday, May 4th.
+The company reported $0.09 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.12 by ($0.03).
+The business had revenue of $7.27 billion during the quarter, compared to analysts’ expectations of $7.42 billion.
 Paramount Global had a negative net margin of 1.49% and a positive return on equity of 3.64%.
-Paramount Global’s revenue was down .9% on a year-over-year basis.
-During the same quarter last year, the company posted $0.60 EPS.
+Paramount Global’s revenue for the quarter was down .9% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $0.60 EPS.
 Research analysts forecast that Paramount Global will post 0.63 EPS for the current year.

 Paramount Global Cuts Dividend